TERMS AND CONDITIONS OF SALE

 17. TELEPHONE PAYMENTS

-Payments will not be accepted if made at the telephone for invoices of more than £300.00 unless the buyer is known to the auctioneer.
-Card payments can be made in person or by bank transfer cash up to £6000.00 (Six Thousand Pounds Sterling).
+Payments will not be accepted if made at the telephone for invoices of more than £200.00.
+Card payments can be made in person or via website card payment system.

 18. SELLER’S COMMISSION AND CHARGES